Former Scottish leader Salmond charged with attempted rape

 The case pitted the two most popular figures in the Scottish independence movement against one another, and some commentators believe it could weaken Sturgeon’s leadership just as she seeks to start a new drive for secession amid the chaos of Britain’s exit from the European Union.

-A dispute has continued to simmer between two factions in the SNP around what Sturgeon knew about the case and when, and an inquiry by the Scottish parliament is under way to discover more.
+A dispute has continued to simmer between two factions in the SNP around what Sturgeon knew about the case and when.
+An inquiry by the Scottish parliament is under way to discover more.

+Sturgeon said the news of Salmond’s charges would come as a shock to many, but that tight judicial requirements and the sensitivity of the case meant she could not comment further.

-writing by Michael Holden; editing by Stephen Addison
+Writing by Michael Holden; Editing by Stephen Addison and Catherine Evans